loonwerks/formal-methods-workbench/README.md

 git clone https://github.com/loonwerks/formal-methods-workbench.git
 ```

-### Building the plugins
+### Building the plugins and IDE product

-Once **mvn** is using the right JDK, change to the *formal-methods-workbench* directory and build the plugins and IDE:
+Once **mvn** is using the right JDK, change to the *formal-methods-workbench/tools* directory and build the plugins and IDE:
 ```
-$ cd formal-methods-workbench
+$ cd formal-methods-workbench/tools
-$ mvn clean install
+$ mvn clean verify
 ```

 Although there are several warnings in the build, there should not be any errors.

+The build process packages the formal methods workbench plugins as individual P2 repositories and as a complete integrated development environment product.
+The IDE product includes OSATE with all of the individual plugins pre-installed.
+Compressed archives for Linux, Windows and MacOSX may be found in the *formal-methods-workbench/tools/ide/target/products* directory.

 ### Adding the Plugins to OSATE2